 Cocktails are the star of the drink menu here, with a mix of carefully crafted sips and classics like the Singapore Sling.
 Even the wines and beers on offer here are inspired by the adventures of Indiana Jones, with bottles on offer from China, Japan, Kenya, Germany, and more.
 Bar food is also available, including tacos, flatbreads, and the massive Air Pirate’s Cargo Loaded Pretzel.

 Best Pub: Raglan Road Irish Pub and Restaurant

 Bring Ireland to you at Raglan Road Irish Pub and Restaurant.
 Located in Disney Springs, Raglan Road is about as authentic as you can get outside of the Emerald Isle, with much of the bar actually having been made in Ireland, shipped across the Atlantic, and reassembled here for your enjoyment.

-Of course, as this is an Irish pub, drinks are highlight of the menu.
+Of course, as this is an Irish pub, drinks are a highlight of the menu.
 Beer lovers will appreciate the variety of draughts and bottles, along with some Raglan Road signature brews.
 There are also quite a few cocktails that sound mighty tasty.
 Another feature of Raglan Road is the entertainment, with live music and even Irish step dancers performing throughout the day.
-When COVID-19 isn’t happening, kids can even jump onstage to learn a few steps.
+Little ones might even be invited to jump on stage to learn a few steps.